EmmanuelBronyah/alx_be_shell/shell_permissions/README.md

 This script prints out the effective username of the current user.
 ## 4-empty
 This script creates an empty file `hello`.
+## 5-execute
+This scripts adds the execute permssion to the owner of the file `hello`.